How to Copy Multiple Files in One Layer Using a Dockerfile

 COPY assets/ /app/assets/

-These practices reduce build time and create more efficient Docker images.
+These practices reduce build time and help you keep Docker image rebuilds predictable.

 Conclusion